donaldmorganjr/CAP-ES-Pamphlet/README.md

 You can drop yourself right at the learning section of e-Services [here](https://capnhq.gov/CAP.LMS.Web/Default.aspx).

 CAP uses the Absorb LMS for new courses.
+One important note, you must first sign in to e-Services before any of the class links here will work.

 The 4 major courses to take to get a running start in Emergency Services are:

 [CAPT 116 General Emergency Services](https://capnhq.myabsorb.com/#/online-courses/7f574e22-2a9b-43ee-b192-667d8dd62bc3)